-Ryan Gorman currently hosts PM Tampa Bay Monday through Friday starting at 6p EST on NewsRadio WFLA in Tampa, FL.
-The show breaks down the biggest news stories of the day and features interviews with national, state and local newsmakers, analysts and experts.
-He also hosts Best Of The Bay, a show dedicated to highlighting the people and organizations that represent the best of his hometown, Tampa Bay.
-In addition to those two shows, Ryan hosts national coverage of elections and major news events for iHeartRadio.
-He's also a contributor to the WONK-FM "Reaction Zone" in Washington D.C. and the Daytime TV show on the local Tampa NBC affiliate.
+On January 4, 2022, Ryan began hosting The Ryan Gorman Show, airing weekday mornings on NewsRadio WFLA and via the iHeartRadio app.
+The show breaks down the day's biggest news and trending stories and features interviews with national, state, and local newsmakers, analysts, and experts.
+The show combines entertainment and information with a style and approach that appeals to a broad audience, regardless of one's political persuasion.
+Ryan also hosts iHeartRadio Communities, a national show running on nearly every iHeartRadio station, dedicated to highlighting the people and organizations working to make a positive difference in communities across the country.
+In addition to those two shows, Ryan hosts national coverage of elections and major news events for iHeartRadio news/talk affiliates and contributes to the Daytime TV show on the local Tampa NBC affiliate.

-Ryan’s radio career started at the age of 16 while he was still in high school.
-He began interning at the legendary pop music station WFLZ-FM (93-3 FLZ) in Tampa, FL and also became an afternoon talk show host at a small station, WWJB-AM, in Brooksville, FL.
+Ryan’s radio career started at 16 while he was still in high school.
+He began interning at the legendary pop music station WFLZ-FM (93-3 FLZ) in Tampa, FL, and became an afternoon talk show host at a small station, WWJB-AM, in Brooksville, FL.

-After Ryan graduated high school he went on to study political science and history at the University of South Florida while continuing to work at 93-3 FLZ.
+After Ryan graduated high school, he went on to study political science and history at the University of South Florida while continuing to work at 93-3 FLZ.
 He quickly rose from intern to weekend talent to the late-night show host.
 He also became an on-air talent for the cities largest Alternative station, STAR 95.7.
-In addition to his work at 93-3 FLZ and STAR, he hosted USF’s top college radio show on WBUL-AM, where he focused on politics and coverage of the 2004 Presidential election.
+In addition to his 93-3 FLZ and STAR work, he hosted USF’s top college radio show on WBUL-AM, where he focused on politics and coverage of the 2004 Presidential election.

-While he was Morning Show Co-Host he helped improve the shows ratings and web reach to new highs and received the Best Morning Show award from the Hartford Advocate.
-He also led a petition, garnering over 20,000 signatures, to stop an increase in the state's gas tax.
-The petition was brought to the floor of the state legislature and led to the increase proposal being voted down, saving state taxpayers from paying even more at the pump.
+While he was Morning Show Co-Host, he helped improve the show's ratings, reaching new highs in listenership and web traffic, and received the Best Morning Show award from the Hartford Advocate.
+He also led a petition, garnering over 20,000 signatures, to stop the state's gas tax increase.
+The petition was brought to the state legislature floor and led to the increase proposal being voted down, saving state taxpayers from paying even more at the pump.

-In July 2008 Ryan added Afternoon Talk Show Host duties for 960 WELI-AM in New Haven, CT in addition to his morning show co-host job.
-During this time he lent his insight into the 2008 Presidential elections while interviewing prominent local, state and national political figures, including the Governor of Connecticut and a U.S. Senator.
+In July 2008, Ryan added Afternoon Talk Show Host duties for 960 WELI-AM in New Haven, CT, and his morning show co-host job.
+During this time, he lent his insight into the 2008 Presidential elections while interviewing prominent local, state, and national political figures, including the Governor of Connecticut and a U.S. Senator.

 In May 2009, Ryan returned to his home state of Florida and accepted the position of Afternoon Show Host at WFKS-FM (97-9 KISSFM) in Jacksonville, FL.
 In addition to his show, he ran the day-to-day operations of the radio station.

 Finally, in October 2010, Ryan accepted the position of Afternoon Show Host at WKSC-FM (103-5 KISSFM) in Chicago, IL.
-Ryan’s show quickly became the highest-rated afternoon show in the history of the station, going #1 in all demos for four consecutive quarters.
-Plus, for the full year of 2012, Jordan finished #1 in all key demos.
+Ryan’s show quickly became the highest-rated afternoon show in the station's history, going #1 in all demos for four consecutive quarters.
+Plus, for 2012, Ryan finished #1 in all key demos for the entire year.
 His show continued to be the most-listened-to radio show in Chicago, consistently averaging over 1 million listeners per week.
 In February 2012, Ryan was promoted to Assistant Program Director of WKSC-FM, where he helped in the day-to-day operations of the radio station.
 He also hosted The Weekly Show, a half-hour talk show each week dedicated to covering all things Illinois in addition to interviewing the biggest names in music and news.
 The Weekly Show aired on WKSC-FM, WLIT-FM, and WBEG-FM each weekend in Chicago.